realpython/python-guide/CONTRIBUTING.md

 Then navigate to the directory of the Makefile and ```make build``` or ```make html```.
 Sphinx will then generate the HTML in a folder called `_build/html/`

-After navigating to this folder, you can then use Python's built in webserver to view your changes locally:
+After navigating to this folder, you can then use Python's built in web server to view your changes locally:

 ``` bash
 python3 -m http.server